 The New Zealand Aged Care Workforce Survey

 The demand for an aged care workforce in New Zealand is predicted to increase significantly in the near and long term future.
 At the same time, pay conditions for employees in the sector have come under scrutiny.
-While population demographics have been used to predict the supply and demand for aged care employees, there is little data about the current workforce in New Zealand.
-Furthermore, there are few, if any, opportunities for national benchmarking of workforce trends such as turnover, labour supply, training and wellbeing factors.
+This survey questioned both employees and managers in residential and home/community aged care about who is working, and what their experiences are.

 Ageing Workforce Survey

 In order to gain a better understanding of the issues that NZ organisations need to address when engaging an ageing workforce, NZWRI and their research partners from Massey University and the University of Waikato conducted a survey of almost 300 EEO Trust organisational members.